tonyawino/Udacity-Quiz-App/README.md

 # Udacity-Quiz-App
-A quiz game with general knowledge questions
+An android quiz game with general knowledge questions.
+The app has Spanish support.
+The apk can be downloaded at https://drive.google.com/open?id=1Hor4mW79uRenQgERmo48YVFLdzCPxuvW